amschel-de-r/insar2020/index.md

 ## How do we use BO?

-In our "Catch the Puppy" task, speed affects how valid the task is as a measure of inhibition
+In our "Catch the Puppy" task, speed affects how valid the task is as a measure of inhibition.
+_(Exaggerated speeds used for illustration)_
 <div class="FlexContainer">
   <div class="FlexContainerCol">
-    <h3>Too slow and the participant has excessive time to prepare inhibition</h3>
+    <div>Too slow and the participant has excessive time to prepare inhibition</div>
     <div class="FlexContainer">
       <video id="GNGSlow" src="Video/GNGslow.mp4" autoplay muted loop preload></video>
     </div>
   </div>
   <div class="FlexContainerCol">
-    <h3>Too fast and the participant is unable to even hit the "Go" trials</h3>
+    <div>Too fast and the participant is unable to even hit the "Go" trials</div>
     <div class="FlexContainer">
       <video id="GNGFast" src="Video/GNGfast.mp4" autoplay muted loop preload></video>
     </div>